marprok/mips32_emulator/README.md

 The emulator supports only a **subset** of the MIPS 32 instruction set and it is based on the book **Computer Organization and Design 4th Edition, by David A. Patterson and John L. Hennessy(Chapter 4)**.
-The purpose of this project was to get a better understanding of the internals of a non-pipelinged single cycled RISK processor.
+The purpose of this project was to get a better understanding of the internals of a non-pipelined single cycled RISK processor.

 ### Supported Instructions